paulbarre/vue-firebase/README.md

 const snapshot = await this.$firestore.getFromCache(doc('myDoc'))
 ```

 If no data is found into the cache, the data from the server will be downloaded.
-If no data is found on the server, `undefined` will be returner.
+If no data is found on the server, `undefined` will be returned.

 > Attention, to be able to use **getFromCache**, **enablePersistence** has to be set to true.